al3xandr3/al3xandr3.github.io/_posts/2014-02-17-goals-implementation-plan.md

 - Allocate a max of time per day/ week for pointless tasks
 - Simple planning, half a day for each tasks
 - Avoid meetings
-- Identifying what is important is very big !
+- Identifying what is important is key !

 ## References: